Chip War and the Compute Substrate of AI

 AI adds three pressures to that history.

 First, it makes advanced chips socially legible.
 Most people never cared which node, package, memory stack, or accelerator architecture mediated their digital life.
 Generative AI changed that.
-GPUs, NVIDIA, TSMC, CUDA, high-bandwidth memory, and advanced packaging became public-policy terms because they now appear to govern who can train, rent, or deploy intelligence at scale.
+GPUs, NVIDIA, TSMC, CUDA, high-bandwidth memory, and advanced packaging became public-policy terms because they now appear to govern who can train, rent, or deploy AI capability at scale.

 Second, AI turns chips into institutional capacity.
 A hospital, school, city, laboratory, startup, military command, or regulator that lacks compute may still use AI through vendors.
 But it does not control the capacity on which it depends.
-It rents cognition through someone else's infrastructure, logs, terms, models, update schedule, and failure modes.
+It rents AI capacity through someone else's infrastructure, logs, terms, models, update schedule, and failure modes.

 Third, AI turns infrastructure scarcity into social sorting.
 If advanced compute is limited, somebody allocates it.
 The allocation may happen through markets, national-security priorities, cloud contracts, research grants, public compute programs, export licenses, procurement rules, or platform partnerships.
 The result decides which actors can experiment, audit, compete, comply, or resist.